words Alexa Wang

 1. Start off with a good machine

-When choosing to make your own garments at home, having a good machine is the key to get things done easily.
+When choosing to make your own garments at home, having a good machine and digitizing software is the key to get things done easily.
 Get a machine that is easy to use, has different needles for each fabric, and therefore can be used to make pretty much anything your heart desires.
 Since you’re a newbie in the sewing industry, you can take the advice of the professionals over at https://grandmalikestosew.com/ about the best heavy duty sewing machines that can be used at home.
 Take into consideration the fabrics you’d like to use and how much you think you’ll actually be designing to decide on the price range, quality and durability before investing in a sewing machine.

 2. Take a sewing class